azutoolkit/cql/docs/core-concepts/migrations.md

 ### Real-World Example: Creating and Applying Migrations

-Let’s start with a simple example.
+Let's start with a simple example.
 Suppose we need to add a `users` table to our database with two columns: `name` and `age`.

 ```crystal
 class CreateUsersTable < CQL::Migration(1)